-- ii. call out to communicate eligibility requirements for elections will be made the first day of classes in the Winter Term. - iii.
-A call out to start accepting applications and communicate the election deadline dates will be made no later than January 15th. - iv.
+- i.
+Call out to communicate eligibility requirements for elections will be made the first day of classes in the Winter Term. - ii.
+A call out to start accepting applications and communicate the election deadline dates will be made no later than January 15th. - iii.
 The nomination period will begin five (5) business days from the announcement of accepting nominations.
-All approved applicants will be eligible to complete the nomination requirements within (five) 5 business days. - v.
-The approval of nominees will be announced five (5) business days from the start of the nomination period. - vi.
-A meeting with all approved nominees will be scheduled within 2 business days of approving the nominees, where all candidates will complete their election policy and procedure declaration. - vii.
-The Campaign period begins the following business day after all of the approved nominees sign the election policy and procedure declaration. - viii.
-One or more candidate debates will be hosted within the campaign period. - ix.
-The campaign period will last no longer than 2 week - x.
-The campaign period will end 2 business days prior to the start of AU's Reading Week. - xi.
-The date of the nominations and election shall be selected by the Elections provided that the elections must occur before March 15th. - xii.
-Notice of the date of the election and the nomination procedures shall be made available to members five (5) business days before the start of the nomination period. - xiii.
-The nomination period shall last for a minimum of five (5) business days. - xiv.
-The campaign period shall last for a minimum of five (5) business days. - xv.
-The voting period shall last for a minimum of two (2) business days and will be completed prior to the start of AU's Reading Week or before February 15th. - xvi.
+All approved applicants will be eligible to complete the nomination requirements within (five) 5 business days. - iv.
+The approval of nominees will be announced five (5) business days from the start of the nomination period. - v.
+A meeting with all approved nominees will be scheduled within 2 business days of approving the nominees, where all candidates will complete their election policy and procedure declaration. - vi.
+The Campaign period begins the following business day after all of the approved nominees sign the election policy and procedure declaration. - vii.
+One or more candidate debates will be hosted within the campaign period. - viii.
+The campaign period will last no longer than 2 week - ix.
+The campaign period will end 2 business days prior to the start of AU's Reading Week. - x.
+The voting period shall last for a minimum of two (2) business days and will be completed prior to the start of AU's Reading Week or before February 15th.

 The interim election results will be released within two business days of the polls closing.